Common Causes Of Lack Of Motivation And How To Overcome Them

 There is a lot that can be accomplished in life if we are motivated to get the work done.
-But, if you are in that place where you are having a hard time caring because you lack motivation one of these six things could be the reason.
+But, if you are in that place where you are having a hard time caring because you lack motivation, one of these six things could be the reason.

-- Not Doing Enough
+1. Not Doing Enough

 - Brainstorm ideas for where to go on vacation

-- Choose your destination
+- Choose a destination

-- Research accommodation options
+- Research hotels

-- Trying To Please Everyone
+4. Trying to Please Everyone

-If you are a people pleaser, you have most likely experienced a lack of motivation before.
-When you are busy trying to keep everyone else happy you don't know what you want to do.
-When you have no idea what you want to accomplish there is no reason to be motivated.
-Being motivated to please other people will only carry you so far.
-Then you will be stuck with a lack of motivation, and you won't know how to get out of it on your own.
+If you're a people pleaser, you've most likely experienced a lack of motivation before.
+When you're busy trying to keep everyone else happy, you can't identify your own wants and needs.
+When you have no idea what you want, there's no reason to be motivated.
+Being motivated to please others will only carry you so far.
+You'll be stuck with a lack of motivation, and you won't know how to get out of it.

-- Having A Fixed Mindset
+5. Having a Fixed Mindset

 You Can Overcome It